Power considerations are often on your mind when towing a camper or trailer.

 What is the Difference Between 7 pin and 13 pin Electrics?

 You may have seen mention of a 13-pin electric connection too.
-Then there are 7-pin electrics too.
+Here we cover the differences:

 7 pin Electrics